What We Do

 Networking

 In 2019, SCHA conducted a Scotland wide roadshow as a way for the SCHA steering group to meet with and speak directly to a diverse range of individuals and groups from the community heritage sector, as well as bring people within the grassroots community together.
+From these meet ups, the aspirations were to identify needs within the sector, look further into regionality differences and encourage potential partnerships or opportunities for individuals and groups to work together.

 Wherever possible, we will also provide newsletters or crisis posts to keep others informed of support or networking opportunities.